monikamatyja/Scraping-assigment/README.md

 # Scraping-assigment
-I scraped the website with board game
+I scraped the website with board games